ecosyste-ms/ost/README.md

 # [Ecosyste.ms: OST](https://ost.ecosyste.ms)

-An open API service for producing an overview of a list of open source projects.
+A curated list of open technology projects to sustain a stable climate, energy supply, biodiversity and natural resources, based on data from https://opensustain.tech/

 This project is part of [Ecosyste.ms](https://ecosyste.ms): Tools and open datasets to support, sustain, and secure critical digital infrastructure.